World shares rise on ECB plan hopes

 | NEW YORK

-NEW YORK Global stocks and the euro rose on Monday on optimism the European Central Bank will provide more help to euro zone nations under pressure from bond markets.
+NEW YORK Global stocks and the euro rose on Monday after Greece made progress on its debt bailout program, adding to gains driven by ECB plans to help euro zone nations under pressure from bond markets.

 "Investors are less pessimistic about the euro zone situation.
 There is the expectation that something positive will come out of the ECB plan and so investors are more willing to search for risky assets that look attractive," said Aroop Chatterjee, senior currency strategist at Barclays Capital in New York.